seppmail/ExchangeOnline-FAQ/onmicrosoft domains.md

 # Why do i see mails with <somename>.onmicrosoft.com in the maillogs ?

 Every M365 Exchange Online tenant has a *.onmicrosoft.com domain.
-This domain is automatically created during tenant initialization, so its the first domain in a new tenant and also the "Tenant Default Accepted Domain (TDAD)".
+This domain is automatically created during tenant initialization.

+Therefor, it is the first domain in a new tenant and subsequently the intial "Tenant Default Accepted Domain (TDAD)".

-Usually, after tenant initialization, customers add their custom domains to the tenant and finally you get a domain-list similar so the one below
+After tenant initialization, customers add their custom domains to the tenant and finally you get a domain-list similar so the one below:

 - contosoeu.onmicrosoft.com
 - contoso.eu
 - contoso.de

-Customers S-H-O-U-L-D set the TDAD away from the onmicrosoft.com domain, but in many cases this does not happen.
+Customers S-H-O-U-L-D set the TDAD away from the onmicrosoft.com domain to a custom domain, but in many cases this does not happen.

-Unfortunately, under rare circumstances exchange tenants then send out E-mails with the onmicrosoft.com domain.
+Unfortunately, under rare circumstances exchange tenants then send out E-mails with the *.onmicrosoft.com domain.
 Typical examples are

 - monitoring@contosoeu.onmicrosoft.com
 - printer4711@contosoeu.onmicrosoft.com
 - ... and so on.

 Routing those E-Mails is a problem, because onmicrosoft.com is owned by Microsoft and using this mail-domain in a SEPPmail-enabled environment can lead to issues which are described below.
+Please read carefully, if you see E-Mails with *.onmicrosoft.com domains in your maillogs.

-## MX Record
+## Some notes about the MX Record

 Every onmicrosoft.com domain gets an MX record automatically by Microsoft.
-It´s not possible to view or modify this MX record.
+It´s not possible to view or modify this MX record in the Microsoft Admin Portal or via PowerShell.

 ## E-Mail Signatures

-As .onmicrosoft.com is not registered in the MPKI, SEPPmail(.cloud) is not able to issue certificates for this e-Mail address and sign E-Mails.
+As .onmicrosoft.com is not registered in the MPKI, SEPPmail(.cloud) is not able to issue certificates for E-Mail addresses and sign E-Mails.

 ## Sending E-Mails to external recipients